Novy God: Traditions

 Since the era of the Soviet Union, Novy God has usually been considered a gift-giving holiday with similarities to Christmas (albeit in a secular form), with New Year trees (Russian: yolka meaning "spruce") decorated and displayed in homes and public spaces, and Ded Moroz (Дед Мороз) depicted as delivering presents to children on New Year's Eve (similar to the Western figure of Santa Claus), with assistance from his granddaughter Snegurochka (Снегурочка).
 A residence in the town of Veliky Ustyug has been promoted as Ded Moroz's "home", and children are encouraged to write letters to him.
 GLONASS promotes a Ded Moroz "tracker" on New Year's Eve, similar to the NORAD Tracks Santa campaign.

 Russia-1 televises the annual special Little Blue Light (Голубой огонёк), which features music and variety acts.
 Several Soviet films set during the New Year holiday are traditionally aired by Russian broadcasters on and around New Year's Eve, including Carnival Night (1956) and The Irony of Fate (1976).
 The President's New Year's address is traditionally televised shortly before midnight in each time zone, reflecting on the previous year and the state of the country.
 At Moscow's Red Square, revellers gather under the Kremlin Clock—whose chimes at midnight are traditionally followed by the playing of the Russian national anthem, and a fireworks display.

 Russians often take the week between New Year and Orthodox Christmas (celebrated on 7 January, the Christmas Day according to the Julian Calendar) off (Новогодние каникулы "New Year's holidays").
 Unlike Christmas, the Russian New Year uses the Gregorian calendar.

 In addition, an informal celebration of the "Old New Year" is observed on the January 13/14 night (in the 20th and 21st centuries), which is the New Year date by the Julian Calendar.

+Russian American journalist Leon Neyfakh called Novy God "the most important family holiday of the season for Russians all over the world."
 The Los Angeles Times reported that "the most essential element of Novy God is family, followed by food as a close second.
 The extended feast, measured by how much of the table cloth is covered in dishes, begins with appetizers like “shuba” salad... “olivier” salad and “pelmeni” meat dumplings".